plone/documentation/docs/conceptual-guides/choose-user-interface.md

 :target: /_static/volto-ui.png
 ```

+Test it on https://volto.demo.plone.org (without add-ons) or https://demo.plone.org (with add-ons)

 For editors and other end users:

 -   The user interface is a fast, modern, single-page web application.